Texas Offshore Miocene Project

 The yellow region shows the location of deep saline formations with the characteristics for storing carbon dioxide in the Texas Gulf Coast, which is potentially extremely large.
 From: DOE/NETL Carbon Sequestration Atlas of the United States and Canada

-This investigation is co-directed by Dr. Tip Meckel and Mr. Ramon Trevino and is funded by the Department of Energy and the Texas General Land Office., which oversees leases and manages Texas' extensive offshore Submerged Lands.
-The study has received commitments of in-kind (data) support from ION Geophysical Corporation, Formosa Plastics Corporation and Formosa's subsidiary Neumin Production Company.
-Organizations collaborating on the proposed study include the University of Texas Institute for Geophysics, the University of Texas at Austin Department of Petroleum and Geosystems Engineering, Los Alamos National Laboratory and Sandia Technologies, Inc.
+This investigation was co-directed by Dr. Tip Meckel and Mr. Ramon Treviño and was funded by the Department of Energy and the Texas General Land Office, which oversees leases and manages Texas' extensive offshore Submerged Lands.
+This study received commitments of in-kind (data) support from ION Geophysical Corporation, Formosa Plastics Corporation and Formosa's subsidiary Neumin Production Company.
+Organizations collaborating on the proposed study include the University of Texas Institute for Geophysics, The University of Texas at Austin Department of Petroleum and Geosystems Engineering, Los Alamos National Laboratory and Sandia Technologies, Inc.

 Meckel video